 Workshops "Women of varying degrees of ability against traditional and stereotypical social roles", GM Arsenał, photo: Irek Popek.
 The picture shows people with and without visible disabilities who are discussing.

-For that reason, the 5th issue of RTV Magazine is dedicated to the disability in art, theory and activism.
-We want that to be visible.
-We want to consider the possible alliances amongst various freedom movements.
-In previous issues of the magazine, we considered how to make the world more sensitive towards the needs of the non-human beings.
-We need to internalise that we do not live on Earth by ourselves.
-We belong to a complex ecosystem.
-How we live influences the wellbeing of the entire planet.
-This form of sensitivity is also needed to introduce the changes inside the human society.
-We have to understand that our individual needs are not the same.
-The differences apart from gender, race, sexual orientation, economic and symbolic status stem also from the degree of (dis)ability of the bodies we live in.
+That is why the 5th issue of RTV Magazine is dedicated to disability in art, theory and activism.
+We want to be visible.
+We want to explore the possible alliances between different emancipatory movements.
+In previous issues of the magazine, we have considered how to make the world more sensitive to the needs of non-human beings.
+This kind of sensitivity is also needed to bring about changes within human society.
+It is important to understand that our individual needs are not the same.
+The differences, apart from gender, race, sexual orientation, economic and symbolic status, also stem from the degree of (dis)ability of the bodies we live in.

-We would like to propose mixing the codes, so that the tested representative strategies worked out by the queer and (eco)feminism movements, anarchism, socialism, but also religion and patriotic groups – here understood as the ones, which take responsibility for the society, which we co-create – could be put to fight for good conditions of life for the disabled people.
-We are talking here about conditions in which disabled people are excluded by the system.
-Nancy Mairs – a Catholic and feminist writer suffering from MS – talks about ‘habitable worlds’.
-It means that people with disability may co-create a social space in all dimensions: institutional, cultural, social and legislative.
-The status of disabled people could change from the dependent to the decisive.
-For Rosemary Garland-Thomson – a researcher and activist fighting for the rights of people with disabilities, who is also a professor at Emory University in Atlanta (USA) – the degree of social inclusivity, which we co-create, is directly related to the answer to the question about how we want to build and inhabit our contemporary world.
+We would like to propose mixing the codes, so that the tested representative strategies worked out by the queers, (eco)feminists, anarchists, socialists, culture producers and others could be put to advocate for good conditions of life for the disabled people.
+Nancy Mairs – a feminist writer living with MS – talks about ‘habitable worlds’.
+It means that people with disability co-create a social space in all dimensions: institutional, cultural, social and legislative, therefore the status of disabled people change from the dependent to the decisive.
+For Rosemary Garland-Thomson – a researcher and activist, who is also a professor at Emory University in Atlanta (USA) – the degree of social inclusivity, which we co-create, is directly related to the answer to the question about how we want to build and inhabit our contemporary world.

 ‘The environment, which we created in the past centuries, does not fulfil in many respects the criteria of the world, which could be inhabited by people with a varying degrees of disability.
 Our efforts predominantly focus on the elimination, not the barriers making it impossible for those people to participate in social and cultural life, but on eliminating the disability perceived from a medical perspective as a deficit and anomaly.’*

-In the 5th issue of RTV Magazine, we express the disagreement for that kind of exclusion.
-We see in disability a balanced diversity.
+In the 5th issue of RTV Magazine, we express our opposition to this kind of exclusion.
+We see disability above all as a politically and socially enriching diversity.

 In Poland, it is Theatre 21 from Krakow that hails the revolution.
 The group recently visited Poznan (more about it in the text by Ewelina Jarosz).
 The performers consist of fully-abled actors and the ones with the Down syndrome.
 The group uses Drag strategies (changing clothes in order to manifest positive diversity).
 The theatre published an anthology of texts about disability representation in art: Regaining Presence.
 Disability in theatre and performance (2017).